-At least 7 wounded in Miami shooting
+One dead and six wounded in Miami shooting

-(CNN)At least seven people were wounded during a shooting late Friday in Miami, police said.
+(CNN)One person has died and six others wounded after a shooting late Friday in Miami, police said.

 Officers responding to gunshot detection system alerts in Wynwood shortly before midnight found several people with what appeared to be gunshot wounds, Miami Police Department spokeswoman Kiara Delva said.